Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

-A priori it is not clear that the tractability of $\TSSAT$ is fully characterized by co-clones, because proving a version of Corollary~\ref{cor:coclones} cannot be easily proved along the lines of the proofs of this corollary.
-The problem is that implementation of relations of some language~$\Gamma$ by another language~$\Gamma'$ might not be parsimonious, that is, in the implementation one solution to a constraint might be blown up into several ones in the implementation.
+A priori it is not clear that the tractability of $\TSSAT$ is fully characterized by co-clones.
+The problem is that the implementation of relations of some language~$\Gamma$ by another language~$\Gamma'$ might not be parsimonious, that is, in the implementation one solution to a constraint might be blown up into several ones in the implementation.
 Fortunately we can still determine the tractability frontier for $\TSSAT$ by combining the corresponding results for $\SAT$ and $\AnotherSat$.